wasm-tool/rollup-plugin-rust/README.md

     // This is prepended to the URL, so you should put a / at the end of the directory, e.g. "/foo/".
     serverPath: "",

-    // Directory (relative to output.dir) where the .wasm files will be placed.
-    outDir: "",

     // Extra arguments to pass to `cargo build`.
     cargoArgs: [],